I've been doing astronomy for 50 years (eek), so I am probably not giving it up any time soon.

 I generally use a 250mm f4.3 Newtonian on an EQ6 and Starlight SX694 camera from a site in Wiltshire near the Dorset border where the sky is mag 21.
 I also have sporadic access to a Celestron 11" RASA.

 Fortunately, given the UK weather, I like programming and so write my own MS VB6 code to run a Starlight camera and interface it with TheSkyX software.
-Its a worthwhile skill for when I finally retire and get the chance to observe more - I want to make the most out of every night.
-I've also taught myself Python 3, which is useful but was designed by an idiot.
+Its a worthwhile skill for when I fully retire and get the chance to observe more - I want to make the most out of every night.
+I've also taught myself Python 3, which is useful but the language is a mess and was designed by an idiot.
+That said, so many people have written external libraries for it that is is now possible to do a lot with it if you work round the language's glaring faults.

 My current software project is writing code to resample images of variable nebulae in such a way as to allow quantitative comparisons to be made, while my observing interest is in seeing how far a 250mm can be pushed and, also, satellite imaging.